damianhakert/damianhakert.github.io/source/posts/2016-09-30-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ![Flux Explained](https://facebook.github.io/flux/img/flux-simple-f8-diagram-explained-1300w.png)
 ```

-Before moving on to the next step it's worthwhile noting the following:
+Before moving on to the next step it's worthwhile to note the following:

 1. The **PITCHME.md** file name is case sensitive.
-1. The **PITCHME.md** file content is [standard Markdown]( https://daringfireball.net/projects/markdown/syntax)
+1. The **PITCHME.md** file content is [standard Markdown]( https://daringnfireball.net/projects/markdown/syntax).
 1. The `#HSLIDE` markdown fragment acts as a delimiter between slides.

 Using `#HSLIDE` is another GitPitch convention, acting as a delimiter to denote the separation between content on different slides in your presentation.